commercelayer/commercelayer-docs-api/resources/line_items/list_line_items.md

 ---
-description: How to fetch a list of line items via API
+description: How to fetch a collection of line items via API
 ---

 # List all line items